Platform Engineering gained a foothold in the DevOps community because it solves:

 Gartner put Platform Engineering in its ‘Top 10 Strategic Technology Trends for 2023’.

 You can use our decision flow to get a positive result from Platform Engineering.
-The guide ensures you have the foundations for an internal developer platform (IDP).
+The guide ensures you have the foundations to create a team to build an internal developer platform (IDP).
 We provide alternative ideas when there are better solutions than Platform Engineering.

 This will help you avoid common Platform Engineering anti-patterns.